 Air polishing works by spraying high pressured water mixed with baking soda paste onto the surface of your teeth.
 This powered water washes away residue and plaque while baking soda removes stains.
 Rubber cup polishing uses a low-speed and gentle handpiece that contains a polishing paste made of abrasive ingredients ideal for removing stains.

-Sealants are used to fill narrow grooves in a tooth that cannot be adequately cleaned by brushing.
+Dental sealants are used to fill narrow grooves in a tooth that cannot be adequately cleaned by brushing.
 In some cases, the tooth structure has fine grooves or pits which accumulate plaque, not because the person doesn’t brush, but because they’re too narrow to allow even one bristle into them.
-To avoid cavaties developing over time, the dentist will brush on a coating that seals the grooves and pits, making it possible to brush off all the plaque and keep your teeth healthy.
+To avoid cavities developing over time, the dentist will brush on a coating that seals the grooves and pits, making it possible to brush off all the plaque and keep your teeth healthy.